We're here to help.

 Welcome to the Staying Sharp FAQs.
-Below you’ll find a list of our most commonly asked questions about the Staying Sharp platform.
-Want to learn more about AARP or have questions about your membership?
-Visit the AARP FAQs by clicking here.
+Below you’ll find a list of our most commonly asked questions about the Staying Sharp platform and our new mobile app.
+Want to learn more about AARP or have questions about membership?
+Visit the AARP Help Center.

 What is the price of Staying Sharp?

 Staying Sharp is an AARP member benefit that includes interactive learning and hundreds of articles, activities, videos and even recipes.
 We’re pleased to make available the option to add access to the Cognitive Assessment, Lifestyle Check-Ins and Additional Tests.

 How do I cancel my Staying Sharp nonmember subscription?

 Click here or call 866-747-7512 to cancel your subscription.
 Please note, this is only for AARP nonmembers who want to cancel their annual subscription.